TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/webhooks/webhook-templates/format.md

 - `format`: The format which the endpoint expects.
 Currently `json` and `protobuf` are supported.
 - `headers`: A mapping between the names of the headers and their values.
 The values can contain template fields.
 - `create-downlink-api-key`: Controls if an API Key specific to the service should be created on instantiation.
-- `baseurl`: The base URL of the endpoint.
-Can contain template fields.
+- `base-url`: The base URL of the endpoint.

 The message paths are provided in the `paths` object which can contain the following message types:

 - `uplink-message`: The path to which uplink messages will be sent.
-Can contain template fields.
+- `uplink-normalized`: The path to which normalized uplink payloads will be sent.
 - `join-accept`: The path to which join accept messages will be sent.
-Can contain template fields.
 - `downlink-ack`: The path to which downlink acknowledgements will be sent.
-Can contain template fields.
 - `downlink-nack`: The path to which downlink not-acknowledged messages will be sent.
-Can contain template fields.
 - `downlink-sent`: The path to which downlink sent will be sent.
-Can contain template fields.
 - `downlink-failed`: The path to which downlink failures will be sent.
-Can contain template fields.
 - `downlink-queued`: The path to which downlink queued status will be sent.
-Can contain template fields.
 - `downlink-queue-invalidated`: The path to which downlink queue invalidated event will be sent.
-Can contain template fields.
 This is only used when the upstream platform carries out LoRaWAN `FRMPayload` encryption.
 - `location-solved`: The path to which the location of the device will be sent when resolved.
-Can contain template fields.
 - `service-data`: The path to which the data from integrations is sent.
 Data from services such as LoRa Cloud DAS and GLS will be sent here, for example.

+{{< note >}}
-Can contain template fields.
+The URL (`base-url`) and all paths can contain template fields.

-{{< note >}} Not all of the messages types must be handled by the service.
-By omitting the field in the `paths` object, the message type will be disabled in the final webhook and the related messages will not be passed to the endpoint. {{</ note >}}
+Not all of the messages types must be handled by the service.
+By omitting the field in the `paths` object, the message type will be disabled in the instantiated webhook configuration.
+{{</ note >}}

-## Field Mask {{< new-in-version "3.21.1" >}}
+## Field Mask {{< new-in-version "3.21.1" >}} {#field-mask}

 Field mask can be configured by providing field paths as a list named `field-mask` in the body of the webhook template and contain the following paths: